-Communication is key.
-In a rapidly changing reality of today's construction market, the smooth flow of information in our industry becomes a must-have for successful project completion.
+In construction, the smooth flow of information in our industry becomes a must-have for successful project delivery.

 But how to provide a fast flow of information in external and internal communication?

-What does RFI mean in construction?
-The process of requesting information is an inevitable part of every construction project.
-Such a request may concern drawings, specifications, use of materials or unclear decisions in the first project's scope sent by the general contractor or subcontractor.
+RFI requests may concern drawings, specifications, use of materials or unclear decisions in the first project's scope sent by the general contractor or subcontractor.

-It is hard to unequivocally define the place of RFIs in the construction delivery process.
-Actually, you can use RFIs anytime between the project construct's sign up date and the final delivery date.
+It is hard to define the place of RFIs in the construction delivery process.
+Actually, you can use RFIs anytime between the project inception to final delivery.